txt/ase23/docs/software2.md

 - Now we have a new problem
   - Too many solutions
   - Cognitive overload
+- Andre's Law
+  - Human concerns are a special case
+  - The space of things people care about are in small corner of the space of all things?
+  - E.g. given all

 [^mend]: M. Mendonca, M. Branco, and D. Cowan, "Splot: software